Methodological Aspects on Model Validation: Out-of-Time Validation

 What's this about?

-Once you've built a predictive model, how sure you are it captured general patterns, and not just the data it has seen (overfitting)?.
+Once you've built a predictive model, how sure we are it captured general patterns and not just the data it has seen (overfitting)?.

-Will it perform well when it will be on production / running live?
+Will it perform well when it is on production / running live?
 What is the expected error?

 What sort of data?

-If it's generated along time and -let's say- every day you have new cases like "page visits on a website", or "new patients arriving to a medical center", one strong validation is the Out-Of-Time approach.
+If it's generated over time and -let's say- every day you have new cases like "page visits on a website", or "new patients arriving at a medical center", one strong validation is the Out-Of-Time approach.

 Out-Of-Time Validation Example